How often do I need to sample?

 For a detailed instructional video on how to package and ship our kits, click here.

 Our sampling kit comes with all of the materials you will need to ship back your sample.
-The best way to package your samples is to place the tubes and absorbent pads within the biohazard bag, then put the sealed biohazard bag and freezer packs into the bubble mailer.
-(If only one ice pack fits in the bubble mailer, place the second pack in the outside box.)
+The best way to package your samples is to place the filled tubes and absorbent pad within the biohazard bag, then put the sealed biohazard bag and freezer packs into the bubble mailer.
+(Note: Make sure that the kit IDs on the tubes match the kit IDs on the bubble mailer!)
+If only one ice pack fits in the bubble mailer, place the second pack outside the mailer, inside the box.
 Packaging the samples this way helps keep the temperature as controlled as possible and keeps those handling the return package safe.
+Paper sampling logs only need to be filled out if the electronic sampling log form is inaccessible for any reason.

 Can I establish recurring FedEx Pick-Ups for my sampling location?